RFA0608/QQS3C/README.md

 > - On the other hand, "ctrl_arx_enc.cpp" sufficiently satisfies 128-bit lambda security.

 # Contact
+If you need help or explanation while using this library, please send me an email below and I will respond.

 - jeongmingyu@cdslst.kr
 - leesangwon@cdslst.kr
 - leedonghyun@cdslst.kr